Keri Lawson-Te Aho

 Keri Rose Lawson-Te Aho is a New Zealand academic specialising in studying mental health issues and suicide amongst New Zealand's Māori people.

 Biography

 In 1995–96, Lawson-Te Aho was a Fulbright scholar and visiting research fellow at the East-West Center in Hawaii.
 She later travelled in indigenous communities in Alaska and other parts of North America, working on suicide prevention and tribal self-determination projects.
+In 2013, she completed a PhD at Victoria University of Wellington on Māori suicide prevention.

 Lawson-Te Aho is a lecturer at the University of Otago's Wellington School of Medicine.